 - High deductible health plans have lower premiums than other plans with copayments

 - By allowing individuals to keep any unused money in the HSA, there are incentives for consumers to check bills, compare costs, and evaluate urgency/frequency of appointments.

 Q3.
 Who is eligible for a Health Savings Account?

-Members enrolled in the High Deductible Health Plan may set up an HSA.
+A member enrolled in the High Deductible Health Plan may set up an HSA.
 You are not eligible if you are:

-- covered by a health plan that is not a qualified high-deductible health plan (dual coverage).
+- Covered by a health plan that is not a qualified high-deductible health plan (dual coverage).

-- a dependent on someone else’s tax return.
+- A dependent on someone else’s tax return.

 HSA rules are determined at the federal level.
 Individuals may be eligible under state guidelines for qualified health insurance coverage, but not eligible to open the savings account portion of the plan.

 Q4.
 Does the State contribute to my HSA?